al-soup/my-fish-functions/README.md

+| No longer maintained.
+I have moved all configs to dotfiles

 #  My 🐟 Functions

 I've started using the [*fish*](https://fishshell.com/) shell due to enhanced user expirience while still being similar to the *bash* unix shell.